joosthuter/API-combining/README.md

-# Combining different API's together
+# Creating an alarm for your morning commute

-Here we will look at how we can combine the data from different API's together to make useful functionalities for a product.
+We are gonna be creating an Arduino that will tell you when you need to leave in time to catch your train.
+We are going to be using the [NS API](https://www.ns.nl/en/travel-information/ns-api) to tell the arduino when our train is leaving and we're going to be using  [Zapier Account](https://zapier.com/) to connect our Google Calendar to the device.

-## Our example
+### How will this work

-Our example will be an Arduino Device which can tell us when we need to leave the house to catch our train for work or school that day.
-We are going to be working with the NodeMCU with ESP-8266 and make a LED shine when we need to leave.
+With [Zapier](https://zapier.com/) we'll make sure that our Arduino gets a notification when you have an appointment set in your calendar.

 ### What do we need for this to work?